NaokiAkai/AutoNavi/README.md

-We submitted papers regarding this repository to IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) and Journal of Robotics and Mechatoronics (JRM).
-It should be noted that the topics of the papers are different.
+This repository includes topics of following papers.

-The paper title submitted to IROS is "Mobile Robot Localization Considering Class of Sensor Observations."
-If you want to know this detail, please go to **ros/src/localizer**.
+[1] N. Akai et al., "Mobile Robot Localization Considering Class of Sensor Observations," In Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2018.

-The paper title submitted to JRM is "Teaching-Playback Navigation without Consistent Map."
-If you want to know this detail, please go to **ros/src/nav_core**.
+[2] N. Akai et al., "Teaching-Playback Navigation without Consistent Map," Journal of Robotics and Mechatoronics (JRM), 2018.

 If you a have question, please feel free contact me.